bwoods/Architecture/examples/foundations/text/storage/pos/README.md

 ## Small

 Small text positions can only hold a single level identifier.
-They are [most often][offset] used to refer to positions in the (original, unmodified) contents of a text file.
+They are most often used to refer to positions in the (original, unmodified) contents of a text file.

-[offset]: Position::from_offset

 ```mermaid
 packet